AlmogJakov/Efficient-dynamic-LIS-algorithms/README.md

-# Efficient LIS algorithms
+# Efficient dynamic LIS algorithms

 🏆 Competitive assignment.
 I wrote the algorithms for a competitive assignment at my university.
 I have written the algorithms I have attached here a little more clearly for understanding,
 but it is certainly possible to optimize the runtimes of the algorithms.

+Note that for each algorithm there is an animated image that illustrates the implementation.
+(The movement of the frames in the animation is relatively slow for the purpose of tracking each step).

 -----